ceruno/aaos/docs/exports/jira.md

-This function fetches all the information from a Jira endpoint like `/issues` and exports it to any configured connector (Elastic, Grafana Loki, DataSet).
+This function fetches all the information from a Jira endpoint like `/rest/api/3/search` and exports it to any configured connector (Elastic, Grafana Loki, DataSet).

-!!! note annotate "[Endpoint]"
+!!! note annotate "Endpoint"

     ``` http
     GET /exports/jira
     ```

-    [Endpoint]: ../exports/jira "Direct Link"

 ## Issues